derickmachaa/bot/README.md

 # bot

-A simple implementation of bot
+A simple implementation of a botnet